thedougco/responsive.ly/_posts/2013-04-15-RWD_summit.md

 date: 2013-04-15
 categories: [Responsive, Conferences]
 author: doug
+description: Environments for Humans brings together some of the Web's most notable experts in Responsive Web Design and Performance for an all-new, three-day online conference, the Responsive Web Design Summit 2013!
 ---

 ## Live, Online and Happening Tomorrow

 It’s a little late in the game to be posting about this event, but better later than never, right?
-[Environments for Humans](http://environmentsforhumans.com/) are hosting their [second annual online, live responsive web design conference](http://environmentsforhumans.com/2013/responsive-web-design-summit/#.UWyJO4Luf5o) starting tomorrow, April 16th through Thursday, April 18th 2013.<!-- more -->
+[Environments for Humans](http://environmentsforhumans.com/) are hosting their [second annual online, live responsive web design conference](http://environmentsforhumans.com/2013/responsive-web-design-summit/) starting tomorrow, April 16th through Thursday, April 18th 2013.<!-- more -->

 The speaker lineup seems focused on [practitioners rather than theorists](http://edgeperspectives.typepad.com/edge_perspectives/2013/04/getting-stronger-through-stress-making-black-swans-work-for-you.html).
 Whether or not that was the methodology behind the speaker selection, it’s a kick-ass group.
 Among the names you might recognize: